Understanding DC Voltage Drop Calculation

 V drop = I × R

 Where V drop is the voltage drop, I is the current in amperes, and R is the conductor’s resistance in ohms.
-Resistance is affected by factors like wire length, wire size (gauge), and material.
-A voltage drop calculator can be used to quickly determine losses, factoring in wire length and size.
-For more accurate calculations, some tools also include the effect of temperature and other variables.
+Resistance is influenced by factors such as wire length, wire size (gauge), and material.
+A voltage drop calculator can be used to quickly determine losses, taking into account wire length and size.
+For more accurate calculations, some tools also account for the effects of temperature and other variables.
+Want the full math?
+Visit our voltage drop formula guide for detailed equations and examples.

 What is the acceptable percentage for DC voltage drop?